The storage effect is not about bet-hedging or population stage-structure: An extended description of the storage effect

 \begin{siderules} Good environments lead to high competition for common species, but less so for rare species.
 Since high competition undermines the positive effects of a good environment (via a negative interaction effect of environment and competition on per capita growth rates), rare species are better able to take advantage of a good environment than common species. \end{siderules}

 This interpretation is correct but leaves out some details.
-The simple interpretation corresponds to a positively-valued storage effect, but what does a negatively-valued storage effect look like?
 How can the asymmetry between rare species and common species be represented mathematically?
 For that matter, how can the negative interaction effect be represented mathematically?
-What, in the simple interpretation, is necessary and/or sufficient for the storage effect?
 Is the storage effect a species-level or community-level characteristic?
 These questions are best answered with the mathematical definition of the storage effect and its textual analogue: an ingredient list of conditions for the storage effect.